thach1ef/Application-Bot/README.md

 Discord Bot to handle World of Warcraft applications using GF>D (Google Forms to Discord) : https://discord.gg/7PPZg7r

 First you must be using the google form to discord integration (GF>D).
 Which takes applications filled out via a google form and automatically sends them into your discord.
-This bot will then help you organize and manaage those applications by listening to the trigger channel (main channel your form sends applications to) and when it sees a new app, it will create a brand new channel in the same category which by default would be labeled ApplicantName-ServerName.
+This bot will then help you organize and manage those applications by listening to the trigger channel (main channel your form sends applications to) and when it sees a new app, it will create a brand new channel in the same category which by default would be labeled ApplicantName-ServerName.
 It will then copy the full application from the main channel into the applicant specific channel.
 Allowing you to have a applicant specific channel for each app.

 To setup please follow the instructions below.
 If you have any questions, please ask in the discord and I'll be happy to help.